Tia & Tamera

 Tia & Tamera is an American reality television series that aired on the Style Network from August 8, 2011, until September 22, 2013.
 Originally titled Tia & Tamera Take 2, the series started off as a television special that aired on July 17, 2010.
 It was announced in February 2011 that the special was picked to series.
 Later, the series was changed to its current title and debuted on August 8, 2011, on the now defunct Style Network.
 In September 2011, Style Network renewed the show for a second season, which later premiered on June 11, 2012.
 Season 3 was announced on February 12, 2013, with it premiering on July 14, 2013.
 The third season concluded September 22, 2013, and was the last program to air on Style, which re-branded as Esquire Network the next day.
 Tia & Tamera began airing on E! starting October 15, 2013, along with former Style Network series Giuliana and Bill.

 Tia and Tamera Mowry announced on December 30, 2013, that the series would not return for a fourth season.
-Tamera was a host on the daytime talk show The Real (2013-2020).
-Tia starred in the sitcom Instant Mom.